* Gov’t spending helps economy for first time since end 2009

 * Retail sales rose 0.1 pct in July, below expectations

-BRUSSELS, Sept 4 (Reuters) - A rebound in exports and a return to spending by households and governments pulled the euro zone out of recession in the second quarter of this year, data showed on Wednesday, in the first signs of recovery after the bloc’s longest slump.
+BRUSSELS, Sept 4 (Reuters) - A bounce in exports and spending pulled the euro zone out of recession in the second quarter of 2013, data shows, in the first signs of recovery after the bloc’s longest slump.

-Stronger-than-expected growth from Germany to Portugal helped the euro zone’s economy expand 0.3 percent in the April-to-June period, the European Union’s statistics office Eurostat said in its first breakdown of the data.
+Stronger-than-expected growth from Germany to Portugal helped the bloc’s economy expand 0.3 percent in the April-to-June period, the European Union’s statistics office Eurostat said on Wednesday in its first breakdown of the data.

 Exports to the rest of the world rose sharply in the quarter after six months of falling sales, while government spending made its first positive contribution to the economy since late 2009 when Greece plunged the euro zone into its debt crisis.

-The softening of the austerity policies that many economists blame for worsening the euro zone’s longest ever recession was also accompanied by the first quarterly rise in household spending since late 2011.
+Behind Germany’s strong growth of 0.7 percent in the second quarter, Eurostat’s breakdown highlighted the softening of the austerity policies that many economists blame for worsening the euro zone’s 1-1/2 year-long recession.
+That was accompanied by the first quarterly rise in household spending since late 2011.

 The euro zone’s fragility was evident in the muted shopping of Europeans during July, when retail trade volumes increased just 0.1 percent, Eurostat said in a separate release.

-That was not enough to make up for the 0.7 percent fall in June and was below economists’ expectations for a 0.4 percent increase in the month.
+That was not enough to recoup June’s 0.7 percent fall and was below economists’ expectations of a 0.4 percent increase.

-“We do not interpret a second consecutive solid gain as the start of a strong upturn,” said Christoph Weil, an economist at Commerzbank.
-“After all, the imbalances in the periphery have yet to be fully corrected and several core countries are increasingly facing problems,” he said in a report.
+“We do not interpret a second consecutive solid gain as the start of a strong upturn,” Christoph Weil, an economist at Commerzbank, said in a report.
+“The imbalances in the periphery have yet to be fully corrected and several core countries are increasingly facing problems.”